sandhiyasukumaran/imdbMoviesDSAI/README.md

 There are a total of 28 variables.

   ### Our hypotheses :
   - Duration will not affect IMDB scores
   - Variables related to popularity will have positive correlation with IMDB score
   - Budget will affect IMDB score

- ## Step 2: Data Extraction & Data Cleaning
+# Step 2: Data Extraction and Data Cleaning
   #### Train:Test:Validation
   We split our dataset into 80:20 ratio, then used the 80% as our Train Dataset to further divide to obtain our Train: Validate for our Machine Learning Models in 80 : 20 ratio.